-- Graduates will have above average comprehension (relative to their peers at other institutions) of cell biology, molecular biology, genetics, organismal biology, population biology, evolution, and ecology. - 2.
-Graduates will be able to use good scientific practices to ask research questions and collect, organize, analyze, and interpret data. - 3.
-Graduates will demonstrate proficiency in oral and written communication of scientific information.

-- 4. Biology Education graduates will demonstrate knowledge of biology and the ability to teach it. - 5.
-Graduates will be able to engage with opportunities to prepare themselves to engage a diverse world.
+- Graduates will have above average comprehension (relative to their peers at other institutions) of cell biology, molecular biology, genetics, organismal biology, population biology, evolution, and ecology. - Graduates will be able to use good scientific practices to ask research questions and collect, organize, analyze, and interpret data. - Graduates will demonstrate proficiency in oral and written communication of scientific information - 4.
+Biology Education graduates will demonstrate knowledge of biology and the ability to teach it. - 5.
+Graduates will be aware of major ethical issues at the forefront of their discipline and apply ethical principles of the discipline in regard to treatment of experimental data, use of sources, and in collaboration with colleagues in light of cultural differences present in a diverse and multicultural society.